Stock vs. Broth

 Stock is made from bones and connective tissue for body and richness; broth is made from meat for direct flavor.
 Both have different culinary uses.

 Understanding the difference between stock and broth changes the way you cook.
-It tells you why a pan sauce made with homemade stock has a silky, coat-the-spoon texture that broth can never match, and why a simple chicken broth is the better choice for a light soup.
+It explains why a pan sauce made with homemade stock has a silky, coat-the-spoon texture that broth can't match, and why a simple chicken broth is the better choice for a light soup.
+I didn't fully appreciate the gap until I made my first proper chicken stock from scratch and watched it set into a solid block of jiggling gold in the fridge.
+That was the moment it clicked.

 The key differences

 The biggest practical difference is gelatin.
-A well-made stock jiggles like jello when cold — that gelatin is what gives sauces body and sheen.
+A well-made stock jiggles like jello when cold.
+That gelatin gives sauces body and sheen.
 It also acts as a natural emulsifier, stabilizing pan sauces without added starch.

 Why bones matter: the science of gelatin

-- Silky mouthfeel — gelatin coats your palate the way water-based liquids cannot
+- Silky mouthfeel — gelatin coats your palate the way water-based liquids can't

 - Sauce-thickening power — reduced stock naturally thickens without flour or cornstarch